 It is common to assume that so long as the 10-year yield would remain low, any adjustment in an ARM would simply adjust at the same rate or lower.
 After all, everything is interrelated in finance.
 The reality is, the interest rate adjustment all depends on what your ARM is indexed to.
 Most ARMs are indexed to LIBOR.

 LIBOR moves very closely with the Fed Funds rate because both rates are SHORT TERM rates.
-See how LIBOR jumped by roughly 0.5% since July 2015 after the Fed raised the Fed Funds rate by only 0.25% in December 2015.
-You can regularly check the latest LIBOR rate here.
+See how LIBOR jumped by roughly 1% since July 2015 after the Fed raised the Fed Funds rate by only 0.25% in December 2015.
+That is a crazy jump!

 ACTION ITEMS FOR ARM HOLDERS: